Green-Software-Foundation/patterns/docs/catalog/cloud/minimizing-deployed-environments.md

 ## Description

-In a given application, there may be a need to utilize multiple enivornments in the application workflow.
-Typically, a development environment is used for regular updates, while staging or testing enviroments are used to make sure there are no issues before code reaches a production environment where users may have access.
+In a given application, there may be a need to utilize multiple environments in the application workflow.
+Typically, a development environment is used for regular updates, while staging or testing environments are used to make sure there are no issues before code reaches a production environment where users may have access.

 Each added environment has an increasing energy impact, which in turn creates more emissions.
-As such, it is important to understand the necessity of each enviroment and it's environmental impact.
+As such, it is important to understand the necessity of each environment and it's environmental impact.

 ## Solution